IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 # DSP Direct Integration Instructions

-This document provides guidance for DSPs who want to integrate with UID2 but who are using a programming language not supported by an existing UID2 SDK.
+This document provides instructions for DSPs who want to integrate with UID2 but who are using a programming language not supported by an existing UID2 SDK.

 For a list of the existing SDKs, see [SDKs: Summary](../sdks/summary-sdks.md).